≡ Menu

-We wanted to take a moment and discuss exactly what Lyme disease is, how it will affect your pet and what you can do to try and help you dog if in fact he or she ever does become infected with this disease.
+With all the recent news press and attention, Lyme disease is getting worse today.
+Most folks know what it is in humans, but did you know it can also affect your dog?
+This is why we wanted to take a moment and discuss exactly what Lyme disease is, how it will affect your pet, and what you can do to help your dog if they ever become infected with this disease.

 So, without further ado, let’s dive right in.